How do I apply for Universal Credit?

 The Claimant Commitment is a contract between you and DWP and will include:

-- Any caring responsibilities you have
+- any caring responsibilities you have

-- Any disabilities affecting your ability to work or jobs you can apply for.
+- any disabilities affecting your ability to work or jobs you can apply for

 Your work-related activity depends on your circumstances and the age of your children.
-It can include writing a cv, attending training, applying for and taking a job
+It can include writing a CV, attending training, applying for and taking a job

 - Work preparation (not including applying for or taking a job) if you have limited capability for work or a child of two years old

-It is very important that you consider carefully what is included in your Claimant Commitment as your Universal Credit can be stopped if you do not follow it.
+It is very important that you carefully consider what is included in your Claimant Commitment, as your Universal Credit can be stopped if you do not follow it.

 Claiming Universal Credit if you have a life limiting medical condition